Home / SMSFs / SMSF investing / SMSF returns are competitive with large funds

 SMSF returns are competitive with large funds

-That said, SMSFs tend to outperform APRA funds in depressed markets and underperform in good years.
+Market conditions play a role, SMSFs tend to outperform large funds regulated by the Australian Prudential Regulation Authority (APRA) in depressed markets and underperform in good years.
 More on this later.

 SMSFs underperform in the short term